 Introduction 6

-Context .
-6
+Context 6

-Purpose of Guidance Document .
-6
+Purpose of Guidance Document 6

-Who are these Guidelines for .
-6
+Who are these Guidelines for 6

-Concern Values .
-7
+Concern Values 7

-CHAPTER 2: Concern's work with children and youth in Ireland
+CHAPTER 2: Concern's work with children and youth in I reland

-Concern's schools programme .
-9 Concern All Island Debates .
-9
+Concern's schools programme 9

+Concern All Island Debates 9

-CHAPTER 3: Safe Management Practice and Code of Behaviour
+CHAPTER 3: Safe Management Practice and Code of Beha aviour

-Recognising child harm or abuse11
+What is child abuse or harm?
+11

-Risk Assessment
+Risk Assessment 11

-Child Safeguarding Statement
+Child Safeguarding Statement 11

-What the Child Safeguarding Statement should contain12
+What the Child Safeguarding Statement should contain 12

-Managing any risk identified12
+Managing any risk identified 12

-Child Safeguarding - Policies, Procedures and Practice12
+Child Safeguarding - Policies, Procedures and Practice 12

-Safe Recruitment Procedures
+Safe Recruitment Procedures 13

-Consultants, Contractors and others13
+Consultants, Contractors and others 13

-Garda Vetting
+Garda Vetting 13

-Safeguarding Training
+Safeguarding Training 13

 Who is safeguarding training for?
+13

-Roles and Responsibilities
+Roles and Responsibilities 13

-Reporting and Protection14
+Reporting and Protection 14

-How to report14
+How to report 14

-Guiding principles on reporting child abuse or neglect15
+Guiding principles on reporting child abuse or neglect 15

-Deciding Not to Make a Report to the Authorities15
+Deciding Not to Make a Report to the Authorities 15

-Disciplinary, complaints, and appeals of Code of Behaviour Breaches15
+Disciplinary, complaints, and appeals of Code of Behaviour Breaches 15

-Dealing with allegations
+Dealing with allegations 16

-Retrospective Reporting
+Retrospective Reporting 16

-Provision of support
+Provision of support 16